GentilOfficial/Task-Manager/README.md

 * 📁 Create new projects
 * 🔗 Link projects to specific users or entire groups
 * ✅ Add tasks to projects
-* 👨‍👩‍👧‍👦 Assign tasks to individual users or full groups
+* 👨‍👩‍👧‍👦 Assign tasks to individual users
 * 🧾 View a personal list of tasks assigned to you

 ---